Society for the Prevention of Cruelty to Animals Singapore

-The Singapore Society for the Prevention of Cruelty to Animals is a registered animal welfare charity in Singapore.
+The Society for the Prevention of Cruelty to Animals Singapore is a registered animal welfare charity in Singapore.

-Late 19th century
+History

 The Society for the Prevention of Cruelty to Animals (SPCA, to differentiate from the British RSPCA) was established in Singapore on 27 March 1876.
 A committee, consisting of W.H.
 Read and John Cameron, the editor of The Straits Times, was to oversee its activities with William Adamson acting as its Chair and D.E.A.
 Hervey as the Honorary Secretary.
 The society's mission was to "inquire into the present law and to suggest such amendments and additions to it as may seem necessary for the carrying out of the objects of the Society."
 A subscription for membership cost $3 per year, or $25 for lifetime.

 In July 1878, the SPCA published its first annual report, highlighting the treatment of working animals: